FutureAdLabs/fsm/README.md

 Win
 - `"click:node2:up" => "postWin"`

-However, not all adunits will have a linear user journey, and can navigate between states determined by a multiple of triggers.
+However, not all adunits will have a linear user journey, and navigation between states can be determined by a multiple of triggers.

 ![](./static/NonLinearFsm.png)